ShimantaBhuyan/MuPlay/README.md

 # MuPlay
-A simple web audio player with custom background images
+A simple web audio player

 <h4>This is a simple audio player that is made with HTML5 and JQuery.</h4>